arnaubennassar/HelmChart/charts/nextcloud/app-readme.md

 ## Set up

+When seting up Nextcloud, use MySQL as database, user and passwrod are provided via secret.
+The DB host is (name of the app):3306 ==D nextcloug:3306

 By default the App won't be accessible outside of localhost, it Nextcloud won't be available outside of LAN.

 To fix this: